[ visit ]

 I-95 (Connecticut Turnpike) to I-91 to Exit 3 (Trumbull Street).
 Left at second set of lights onto Temple Street.
 First right onto Grove Street.
 First right again onto Hillhouse Avenue.
 The Collection is the second building past St. Mary’s Church (on the right).

 Public Visiting Hours

 The museum’s home at 15 Hillhouse Avenue is currently undergoing renovation.
-As a consequence, the Collection of Musical Instruments will be closed from Sunday, May 5, to Thursday, November 7, 2019.
+As a consequence, the Collection of Musical Instruments will be closed from May 2019 until January 2020.